 Discovery >> Interest >> Selection >> Purchase

-The content of your online store has to help the visitor advance through this shopping process.
-When working on the content of your store, think about the stage the visitor is currently in and how that particular content will help move the potential customer forward in their shopping process.
+The content of your online store should help the visitor advance through this shopping process.
+When working on the content of your store, think about the stage the visitor is currently in and how that particular content will help move them forward in the shopping process.

 There is no one-size-fits-all strategy and each phase requires a different type of content.
 For example:

 - Interest: At this stage, the visitor probably already has some idea about the advantages of your product.
 It’s time to present your brand and provide more information about the product itself.
-This concerns the content on the product pages, information about your company, tutorials on how to use your product and product reviews.
-To our imaginary shoe store we could add a page introducing ourselves as specialists on running and hiking shoes, insert a video to the product page explaining their advantages or make a tutorial on how to keep these shoes in good shape.
+This includes the content on the product pages, information about your company, tutorials on how to use your product, and product reviews.
+In our imaginary shoe store, we could add a page introducing ourselves as specialists in running and hiking shoes, insert a video on the product page explaining their advantages, or make a tutorial on keeping these shoes in good shape.